 Undefeated Alexander Pokryshkin

-On November 13, 1985 passed away National Hero of the Soviet Union, Russia’s national hero, the legendary fighter pilot Alexander Pokryshkin.
+On November 13, 1985, National Hero of the Soviet Union, the legendary fighter pilot Alexander Pokryshkin passed away.
 He became the first three-time Hero of the Soviet Union.

 On the first day of the Great Patriotic War, Alexander shot down … Soviet bomber Su-2.
 Of course, by mistake.
 The wounded pilot landed in a field on the fuselage and the culprit had not received severe punishment.

 Soon Pokryshkin became a commander of the 9th Guards Air Division in Mariupol.
 In 1953 he was promoted to General and a year later he became deputy commander of the Air Force in Rostov-on-Don.
-In August 1968 he was appointed as a Deputy Commander of the Air Defense Forces, and in December 1972 became the Air Force Marshal.
+Later, in August 1968 he was appointed as a Deputy Commander of the Air Defense Forces.
+And in December 1972, he became the Air Force Marshal.

-Germans warned his fighters: “Russian ace is in the air!”.
+Germans warned their fighters: “Russian ace is in the air!”.
 Soviet propagandists helped to put fear in the hearts of the German pilots “Achtung!
-Achtung !
-Pokryshkin in the air”.
-For the destruction of the Russian ace were appointed high rewards.
+Achtung!
+Pokryshkin is in the air”.
+For the destruction of the Russian ace high rewards were offered.
 But Alexander wasn’t alone.
-There were flying aces such as Rechkalov, Klubov, brothers Glinka, Fadeev, Babak and Fedorov in his regiment.
+There were flying aces Rechkalov, Klubov, brothers Glinka, Fadeev, Babak and Fedorov in his regiment.

-Alexander had numerous awards: four Orders of Lenin, the Order of the October Revolution, four Orders of the Red Banner, two Orders of Suvorov (2nd class), two Orders of the Red Star, a number of other medals, and foreign orders, such as the US Army Distinguished Service Medal.
+Alexander had numerous awards: four Orders of Lenin, the Order of the October Revolution, four Orders of the Red Banner, two Orders of Suvorov (2nd class), two Orders of the Red Star.
+Besides, he received a number of other medals, and foreign orders, including the US Army Distinguished Service Medal.

 In 1978 Soviet astronomer Nikolai Chernykh discovered a minor planet, which was named after Pokryshkin.